mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ### Setting up the boilerplate code

-Lets start by setting up some of the boilerplate code that's needed in all dissectors:
+Let's start by setting up some of the boilerplate code that's needed in all dissectors:

 ```lua
 mongodb_protocol = Proto("MongoDB",  "MongoDB Protocol")